quaadgras/graphics.gd/Readme.md

 Check out the [the.graphics.gd/guide](https://the.graphics.gd/guide) which covers much, much more!

+There are a number of examples in the [samples](https://github.com/quaadgras/graphics.gd/tree/samples) branch.
+All of the samples are designed to be able to run with `gd run` without any additional setup.

 ## TLDR

 Each engine class is available as a package under `classdb`.
 To import the